ODIM-Project/ODIM/docs/README.md

 |<strong>Response Code</strong> |On success, `202 Accepted` On successful completion of the task, `201 Created` <br> |
 |<strong>Authentication</strong> |Yes|

+**Usage information**

+Perform HTTP POST on the mentioned URI with a request body specifying a connection method to use for adding the BMC.
+To know about connection methods, see [Connection methods](#connection-methods).

+A Redfish task will be created and you will receive a link to the [task monitor](#viewing-a-task-monitor) associated with it.

-To know the progress of this operation, perform `GET` on the [task monitor](#viewing-a-task-monitor) returned in the response header \(until the task is complete\).
+To know the progress of this operation, perform HTTP `GET` on the task monitor returned in the response header (until the task is complete).
 When the task is successfully complete, you will receive aggregation source Id of the added BMC.
 Save it as it is required to identify it in the resource inventory later.

 After the server is successfully added as an aggregation source, it will also be available as a computer system resource at `/redfish/v1/Systems/` and a manager resource at `/redfish/v1/Managers/`.